Academic Salary Administration

 Statement from Unit Head Regarding Procedure and Advisory Committee Membership

 Each unit head must provide the unit’s faculty members with a clear statement outlining the procedure to be followed for the evaluation of PTR.
-The statement should include a description of the mandate and membership of any advisory committees used, the relative weight of the various activities of teaching, research and service and a rationale for any exceptions, the format to be used for the Activity Report, as well as any unique aspects of the evaluation process for the unit.
+The statement should include a description of the mandate and membership of any advisory committees used.
+Further, the unit head shall communicate, in writing, to each faculty member of the unit, the relative weight of the various activities of teaching, research and service, the format to be used for the Activity Report, as well as any unique aspects of the evaluation process for the unit.

 Consultation With Other Unit Heads and/or Graduate Chairs

-In cases where faculty are cross-appointed to another department/division or where they hold their graduate appointment outside their primary department, consultation with other unit heads and/or graduate chairs is a critical element of the information gathering process for PTR assessments.
+In cases where faculty are cross-appointed to another department/division or where they hold their graduate appointment outside their primary unit, consultation with other unit heads and/or graduate chairs is a critical element of the information gathering process for PTR assessments and shall be undertaken.
 Such consultations may assist you in assessing the faculty member’s activities in relation to others in their field.
 Similarly they may provide an important perspective on a faculty member’s graduate teaching and supervision, particularly if this takes place on another campus.

 The Balance of Teaching, Research, and Service